The things to do in Poznań – discover the city where centuries-old tradition meets a modern vibe

 Attractions in Poznań that both adults and kids will enjoy

-Poznań Old Market Square
+Poznań Old Market Square and goats – the symbol of the city

-Poznań Market Square is a vibrant center of the city, full of historical sites and monuments but also packed with restaurants and cafes.
-It’s the third biggest market square in Poland after Kraków and Wrocław.
-60% of all the buildings were destroyed during the Second World War but were meticulously reconstructed after 1945 to their original state.
-The Square if full of picturesque 16th-century merchant houses, and if you happen to visit the Old Town at noon, look up at the Renaissance Town Hall (Ratusz) tower – 2 white figures of goats (koziołki) will appear, butting heads twelve times, you will also hear a trumpeter playing a bugle call.
-It’s a nice tradition, however, please note that for smaller children it can be difficult to notice the goats since they are relatively small.
+If you happen to visit the Old Town at noon, look up at the Renaissance Town Hall (Ratusz) tower – 2 white figures of goats (koziołki) will appear, butting heads twelve times, and you will also hear a trumpeter playing a bugle call.
+It’s a nice tradition; however, please note that for smaller children, it can be challenging to notice the goats since they are relatively small.

-Rogal Pastry Museum / Saint Martin Croissant Museum / Rogalowe Muzeum Poznania
+Famous Poznań pastry – rogal and Saint Martin Croissant Museum / Rogalowe Muzeum Poznania

-Rogal Pastry Museum (Poznań Croissant Museum) is located in the Old Town.
-It’s called a museum but it’s rather a show presenting how to bake a Rogal Świętomarciński – delicious pastry called in English St. Martin’s Croissant (Rogal has a similar shape to a French croissant, however, you prepare Rogal with an addition of yeast).
-The filling is the most important part of it and includes white poppy seeds, almonds or other nuts, vanilla, raisins, ground dates or figs. It’s lots of fun for kids who can participate in the process of baking.
-Rogal Świętomarciński is included in the list of regional heritage products protected by the European Union.
-To produce the rogal you need a special certificate granted by The Poznań Pastry Chefs and Bakers Guild.
+A Rogal Świętomarciński – delicious pastry, a symbol of Poznań, called in English St. Martin’s Croissant (Rogal has a similar shape to a French croissant, however, you prepare Rogal with an addition of yeast).
+The filling is the most essential part and includes white poppy seeds, almonds or other nuts, vanilla, raisins, and ground dates or figs. Rogal Świętomarciński is included in the list of regional heritage products protected by the European Union.
+To produce the rogal, you need a special certificate granted by the Poznań Pastry Chefs and Bakers Guild.

 New Zoo / Nowe Zoo